-Life in Rīga wouldn’t be complete without the occasional journey outside the city to one of Latvia’s many charming small towns.
-One of them – Cēsis – is a particular favourite of ours.
-In fact, if I were a singer-songwriter, I’d write a serenade to Cēsis in a heartbeat, so charming do I find this medieval town a mere 90 km from Riga.
+Life in Rīga wouldn’t be complete without the occasional weekend trip from Riga to one of Latvia’s charming small towns.
+One of them – Cēsis – is a particular favourite.
+If I were a singer-songwriter, I’d write a serenade to Cēsis in a heartbeat.

 It’s the kind of town where the local newspaper (Druva) still has a crime column that notes petty thefts and drunk cycling incidents.
 On June 3rd Jānis F., resident of Dārzniecības iela reported the theft of three pairs of garden shears and a lawn mower from his garden shed.
 On June 7th at 8:45 on the corner of Raiņa and Dārzniecības iela police caught a 29-year-old female riding her bike while under the influence of alcohol.
 The perpetrator was named as being Zane M. of Aldaru iela.*

 And nothing (well, almost) makes the town talk more than its prized black swans who own the pond in Maija Parks (May Park).
 When the couple gave birth to two cygnets, the news hit the headlines.
 For weeks, people flocked to see them and take photos.
 Sadly, in winter tragedy struck and the mum and her two young ones passed away, so the male was introduced to a new lady friend.